A breast lipoma is a benign breast lesion and is classified as a BIRADS II lesion.

 Skin tethering or fixation are not features of lipomas.

 Typically seen as a radiolucent mass with no calcification (in rare situation there may be areas of fat necrosis presenting as calcification).
+They may have a thin, peripheral, fluid density capsule.
 Mammographic detection may be easier in a dense breast.
 In the vast majority of cases the lipoma is incidentally seen on routine screening.,

 May be seen as a rounded lesion that is iso-echoic or at times slightly hyperechoic to surrounding fat.
-Occasionally a lipoma can also be hypoechoic 4.
+Occasionally a lipoma can be hypoechoic 4.
+Multiple thin echogenic sepations may be seen running parallel to the skin surface.
 The lipoma can be readily distinguished from a hamartoma by the ultrasound and mammogram appearances.
+Compressibility of the lesion can also be demonstrated on ultrasonography.

 These lesions are also found in males.